resurgentech/docker-aosp/README.md

 ## Install

-Assuming Docker works properly just run the following to create a docker image that can be used to build aosp and even run adb jobs as necessary.
+Assuming Docker works properly just run the following to create a docker image that can be used to build aosp
 ```
 ./scripts/make_docker_image.sh
 ```